Artemisia-Absinthium/Typeahead-React-Widget/README.md

 In the project directory, you can run:

+`npm install`

+to install dependencies

+and then:

 `npm start`

-Runs the app in the development mode.\
+To run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\